 San Diego was selected as one of five cities to receive a \$3 million investment as part of JP Morgan Chase's Advancing Cities Challenge, an initiative to drive inclusive growth and create greater economic opportunity across the U.S. The initiative has created three employer working groups to provide training institutions with essential feedback regarding the knowledge, skills, and abilities needed by employers to perform in demand jobs.
 The working groups are Software Development, Engineering, Business Operations and Engagement, and Manufacturing.
 Additional occupation groups may be added in the future.
-Two San Diego and Imperial Counties Region colleges selected as preferred providers for each of occupations, which provides paid internship opportunities with small employers.
-Additionally, collaboration on this grant has helped to solidify relationships with many or our external partners and employers.
+Two colleges were selected as preferred providers and are able to offer paid student internship opportunities with small employers.
+Additionally, collaboration on this grant has helped to solidify relationships with many of our external partners and employers.

-Participants in Advancing Cities includes regional colleges, regional staff, the Center of Excellence.
-External partners, include the San Diego Regional EDC, City of San Diego, United Way, Manpower, and the San Diego Workforce Partnership.
+Participants in Advancing Cities includes regional community colleges, regional staff, the Center of Excellence and industry.
+External partners, include the SDREDC, City of San Diego, United Way, Manpower, and the San Diego Workforce Partnership.